 Most alcohol offenses and possession of cannabis under ten (10) grams may be sanctioned through a disciplinary reprimand, appropriate educational sanction, notification to a parent if the student is a minor, and participation in the Critical MASS program (see minimum sanctions for alcohol and drug violations in the Policy Regarding Use of Illegal Drugs and Alcohol).

-Students who fail to comply with a sanction in a timely manner may be subject to additional disciplinary action, which may include suspension from the University until compliance is achieved.
+Students who fail to comply with a sanction in a timely manner may be subject to additional disciplinary action, which may include a hold on the student’s ability to register for classes until compliance is achieved.
 The Director of Student Accountability has the authority to take such additional action in cases of non-compliance arising out of reports resolved by an investigator or another University department, such as University Housing & Dining.

-In the event that a student fails to comply with a sanction and the Director of Student Accountability has decided to impose a suspension, the student will be notified of the apparent failure to comply and of the Director of Student Accountability’s intent to suspend, and provided an opportunity to meet personally with the Director of Student Accountability and explain the circumstances prior to a final decision by the Director.
-A student suspended for failing to comply with a sanction may appeal the Director of Student Accountability’s decision through the process identified in Subsection 13.
+In the event that a student fails to comply with a sanction and the Director of Student Accountability has decided to bar registration, the student will be notified of the apparent failure to comply, the Director of Student Accountability’s intent to place a hold on their ability to register for classes, and provided an opportunity to meet personally with the Director of Student Accountability and explain the circumstances prior to a final decision being issued by the Director.
+A student whose registration is barred for failing to comply with a sanction may appeal the Director of Student Accountability’s decision through the process identified in Subsection 13.

 The following is a non-exhaustive list of potential sanctions that may be imposed individually or in combination: